 The Troll’s tongue is now one of Norway’s most popular tourist attractions, visited by as many as 40,000 people a year.

 The Troll’s tongue is located in an unexplored part of Norway, and you will have to trek to your destination, The Troll’s tongue, on a well-maintained trail.

 The Troll’s tongue is at an altitude of over 1,000 meters, which means that the distance is 10 kilometers, and it takes 4 to 5 hours to climb the trail each way.

 The slope is gentle, but the distance is so long that it can take a beginner trekker more than 10 hours for a round trip.

-Therefore, if you are going to The Troll’s tongue as a day trip, it is generally recommended to leave early in the morning if possible.
+Therefore, if you go to The Troll’s tongue on a day trip, leave early in the morning if possible.

 Many trekkers who head to The Troll’s tongue stay the night before in Odda, a town at the foot of the mountain, to prepare for the next day’s challenge.

-The best season for climbing up to The Troll’s tongue is the summer season, from June to September, when the climate is mild in Northern Europe.
+The best season for climbing up to The Troll’s tongue is the summer, from June to September, when the climate is mild in Northern Europe.

-The Troll’s tongue is one of the most scenic & exhilarating spots in Scandinavian Norway.
+The Troll’s tongue is one of the most spectacular and exhilarating spots in Nordic countries.

 Be sure to take pictures with the beautiful fjord scene in the background.